kaushik88/weakLearner/_posts/2016-09-28-subtypes-and-supertypes.md

 {% gist kaushik88/879ed8185f81d085364450e2c93132e3 pair.scala %}

-The above line defines a class that has 2 parameters - first (of type T) and second (of type S).
+The above code defines a class that has 2 parameters - first (of type T) and second (of type S).
 This is very useful as when you want to build a Pair object, now the 2 parameters could be of any type.

 **Generic Functions**